openscad/openscad-playground/README.md

 ## Adding OpenSCAD libraries

+The build system uses a webpack plugin that reads from `libs-config.json` to manage all library dependencies.
 You'll need to update 3 files (search for BOSL2 for an example):

 - [libs-config.json](./libs-config.json): to add the library's metadata including repository URL, branch, and files to include/exclude in the zip archive